ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Long-term slider velocity changes should be between 0.8x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/2 of a beat or more.**

-If a Hard difficulty is required and used as the _lowest difficulty_ of your beatmapset, it also has to abide by these additional **guidelines**:
+If a Hard difficulty is required and used as the *lowest difficulty* of a beatmapset, it should follow these guidelines in addition to the ones above:
 - **Chords within streams are discouraged.** The density of these patterns is often too difficult for players of this skill level, especially when used on the lowest difficulty of a beatmap set.
 However, using a chord at the beginning/end of a stream is fine.
 - **Short-term slider velocity changes should be used cautiously.** Changes should only happen for sections of different pacings and the slider velocity should not be drastically variable.